MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 ```

 ### -MaxParallelSize
-The MaxParallelSize paramater controls the maximum number of parallel threads restoring.
+The MaxParallelSize parameter controls the maximum number of parallel threads restoring.
 Higher numbers of parallel threads running will typically increase the speed of Restore-RecoverableItems.
 Valid values are integers from 1 to 10.

 ```yaml
 Type: Int32